Experience Italy in Maastricht with Ciao tutti

 Vino&Friends

-Vino&Friends in Maastricht is an atmospheric Italian restaurant in the historic Stokstraat quarter.
-Here you will enjoy refined Italian dishes prepared with fresh and seasonal ingredients.
+An atmospheric Italian restaurant in the historic Stokstraat quarter.
+Enjoy refined Italian dishes prepared with fresh ingredients.
 More info about Vino&Friends

 A stone's throw away is Onze-Lieve-Vrouweplein, where more Roman history awaits, including in the basement of the Derlon Hotel.
 Archaeologists found here the remains of a temple complex dedicated to Jupiter, the Roman supreme god.
 But also the remains of a section of Roman road and the western gate of the castellum.
 In the showcases, remains of statues and a spout of a pouring jug, in the shape of a delicately rendered animal head, sparkle.